camille-lanuel/SOCG_2025_submission_implementation_epsilon_net/README.md

-This repository contains all that is needed to run the code relative to the SOCG 2025 submission *Implementation of An* $\varepsilon$*-Net Algorithm on Thick Hyperbolic Surfaces*.
+This repository contains all that is needed to run the code relative to the SOCG 2025 submission $\varepsilon$*-Net Algorithm Implementation on Hyperbolic Surfaces*.
 It also contains the complete results of the benchmarks cited in the paper.

 **It can be used only for review purpose.
 All credit go to the (anonymous) authors of this project.**